-Minimum floodproofing/flood protection elevation means, for all floodplain areas except areas designated as AO zones on the flood insurance rate maps, the elevation of three feet above the 100-year flood elevation.
+Minimum floodproofing/flood protection elevation means, for all floodplain areas except areas designated as AO zones on the flood insurance rate maps, the elevation of one foot three feet above the 100-year flood level elevation.
 The additional elevation above the 100-year flood elevation is also known as "freeboard".
-For all areas designated as AO zones on the rate maps, the minimum floodproofing/flood protection elevation shall be equal to the depth as specified on the rate map above the highest adjacent grade, or, if no depth is specified, at least two feet above the highest adjacent grade.
+For all areas designated as AO zones on the rate maps, the minimum floodproofing/flood protection elevation shall be equal to the depth as specified on the rate map above the highest adjacent grade, or, if no depth is specified, at least two feet above the highest adjacent grade. number of feet above the highest adjacent grade as specified on the rate map, or at least two (2) feet if no depth is specified.